ThePrimeagen/fem-git/lessons/01-intro/D-config.md

 <br>

 ### Problem
-Can you list out all of `boot` value's with a single command?
+Can you list out all of `fem` value's with a single command?

 <br>
 <br>